freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-visual-design/use-the-s-tag-to-strikethrough-text.md

 );
 ```

-You should include the word "Alphabet" in the `h4` tag, without strikethrough formatting.
+You should include the word `Alphabet` in the `h4` tag, without strikethrough formatting.

 ```js
 assert(